 Net Neutrality allows people equal access to content at uniform speeds.
 According to a recent PSB survey commissioned by Namecheap, a majority of Americans believe that losing Net Neutrality could have severe negative impacts on cost, access, and privacy issues surrounding Internet use.

-With net neutrality, people can access any website they wish, knowing their Internet Service Provider (ISP) won't interefere with their browsing habits or compile a profile on their online activities.
-However, such protections are under threat.
-The US Congress and Federal Communications Commission (FCC) are considering deregulating American ISPs to remove restrictions on how ISPs can collect and use customer data.
+With Net Neutrality, people can access any website they wish, knowing their Internet Service Provider (ISP) won't interfere with their browsing habits or compile a profile on their online activities.
+Currently, American law restricts ISPs in how they may collect and use customer data.
+However, the US Congress and Federal Communications Commission (FCC) are considering removing these restrictions and deregulating the industry.

-By rolling back existing rules on how companies provide online access, the FCC's proposed actions would severely undermine existing protections on how we access the Internet, meaning ISPs could potentially charge more for access to certain sites, slow down or block content, and sell browsing data for commercial use.
+By rolling back existing rules on how companies provide online access, the FCC's proposed actions could severely undermine existing protections on how we access the Internet.
+ISPs could potentially charge more for access to certain sites, slow down or block content, and sell browsing data for commercial use.

 Namecheap has always supported net neutrality.
 We hold to the principle that the Internet should be accessible to everyone.
 We support privacy, security, freedom, and equal treatment for all web users.
 We believe that all people deserve to access the content that they want, when they want it, without government or corporate interference.

 Namecheap has a history of speaking out against threats to a free and open Internet.
 In response to the Stop Online Piracy Act (SOPA), we hosted the first official "Move Your Domain Day" in 2011.
 This has since become an annual event and has raised more than $300,000 for Electronic Frontier Foundation and Fight for the Future over the past 6 years.